(Last updated on August 5, 2024.)

 2. Start JapoScore (or execute [Generate MuseScore Plugin] from [Tools Menu]), then the following dialog appears.

 Choose MuseScore 2 or MuseScore 3, which you will use.
+Plugins for MuseScore 4 have not been supported (because of lacking neccessary parts provided by MuseScore 4).

 Select MuseScore’s plugin folder and press OK.

-By default, MuseScore’s Plugin folder is “~/Documents/MuseScore2/Plugins” or “~/Documents/MuseScore3/Plugins”, but you should open Preference dialog and select General tab to check where the current plugin folder is.
+By default, MuseScore’s plugin folder is “~/Documents/MuseScore2/Plugins” or “~/Documents/MuseScore3/Plugins”, but you should open Preference dialog and select General tab to check where the current plugin folder is.

 Next, start MuseScore and activate JapoScore plugins .